BISHOP’S CASTLE TOWN HALL www.bishopscastletownhall.co.uk

 Always check the Shropshire Mines Trust Facebook page or Twitter @shropshiremines prior to visiting to confirm that the site is staffed.

-It is staffed by volunteers on Easter Sunday and Bank Holiday Monday, the late May Bank Holiday Sunday, then Sundays and Bank Holiday Mondays from June to October.
-When open, the Visitor Centre, entry free, has an audio visual presentation of the mine’s history.
+It is staffed by volunteers on Easter Sunday and Bank Holiday Monday, the late May Bank Holiday Sunday, then Sundays and Bank Holiday Mondays from July to October.
+When open, the Visitor Centre, entry free, has an audio-visual presentation of the mine’s history.
 You can walk round the site with a self-led trail leaflet and see the Locomotive Shed and the Blacksmith’s Shop.
-With an experienced guide, visitors can go underground into Day Level, charges £2 adult and £1 child.
+With an experienced guide, visitors can go underground into Day Level, charges £3 adult and £1 child.
 Helmets and lights are provided and warm clothes and suitable footwear recommended.

 The village of Snailbeach is 2 miles south of Minsterley off the A488 road from Shrewsbury to Bishops Castle.
 Park at the Village Hall car park where there are public toilets.
 The Shropshire Hills Shuttle Buses (Stiperstones Route) stop at Snailbeach village and it is a short stroll up to the mine site.